observ-vol-mgt/observ-vol-mgt/contrib/fetch-offline-data/instana/README.md

 > [!NOTE]
 > It is possible to execute the script `convert-dump-metrics-file-to-promql-format.py`
-> as a post-processing stage, and convert the output file into
+> as a post-processing stage, and convert output metrics files into
 > promQL format dump file.
 This file can be used with the
 > as input to the volume manager controller.
 >